Easy Lower Back Yoga for Beginners

 1. Pelvic Tilts (Gray/Yellow)

-Why it helps: This gentle beginner yoga movement activates your core and mobilizes your lower spine, easing stiffness in the erector spinae.
+Why it helps: This beginner-friendly movement activates your core and mobilizes your lower spine, easing stiffness in the erector spinae.

 How to do it: